Rebooting AI and the Problem of Common Sense

 That kind of knowledge is not decorative.
 It is infrastructure for action.
 A medical system needs to know when a symptom is urgent even if the wording is unusual.
 A household robot needs to know that a glass near an edge can fall.
 A legal or welfare assistant needs to know that people describe the same life event in partial, frightened, contradictory ways.
 A content or safety system needs to know that context can reverse meaning.

 The authors' broader point is that intelligence cannot be trusted merely because it works on benchmarks.
 Benchmarks are legible environments.
 Human life is not.
 A model can become excellent at the test-shaped version of the world while remaining brittle in the world people actually inhabit.
+That is why benchmark pressure becomes a governance issue, not just a research issue: the test can become the curriculum, and the curriculum can become the institution's definition of reality.

 Trust Is a Design Burden